slowernews/wisdom-tldr/chapters/chapter_1_self.md

 HOW TO: stay open-minded?

-a) Understanding: Closed-minded people focus much more on being understood than on understanding others.
+- Understanding: Closed-minded people focus much more on being understood than on understanding others.
 They don’t want their ideas challenged.
 They are typically frustrated that they can’t get the other person to agree with them instead of Open-minded people are more curious about why there is disagreement.
 They understand that there is always the possibility that they might be wrong and that it’s worth the little bit of time it takes to consider the other person’s views.

-b) Statements vs. Questions: Closed-minded people are more likely to make statements than ask questions.
+- Statements vs. Questions: Closed-minded people are more likely to make statements than ask questions.
 Open-minded people genuinely believe they could be wrong; the questions that they ask are genuine.

 How do i know i'm right?
 Do you know anyone who doesn’t have any blind spots?
 I strongly doubt it.
 Then why would you be any different?
 Curious as to why the other person disagrees.